-Before ruling on whether the child is within the Court's dependency jurisdiction under ORS 419B.100(1), the Court must determine the child's domicile, whether the child is a ward of a Tribal Court, and whether it, or instead a Tribal Court, has jurisdiction over the matter.
-ORICWA Oregon Laws 2020. ch.
-14 § 35(4)(B) (ORS 419B.310(4)(B)); ORICWA Oregon Laws 2020. ch.
-14 § 9 & 12.
+Before ruling on whether the child is within the court's dependency jurisdiction under ORS 419B.100(1), the court must determine the child's domicile, whether the child is a ward of a tribal court, and whether it, or instead a tribal court, has jurisdiction over the matter.
+Or Laws 2021, ch 398, §§1,3,70(4).
 For more information, review the Chapter 4 section on Jurisdiction.